The Later Development of Dover Harbour

 The outbreak of war with France in 1793 focused attention on coastal defence and upon the strategic importance of Dover Harbour.

-Before the war Dover had been a thriving port with over thirty vessels employed in the channel passage.
-Despite both this and Dover's thriving shipbuilding business, the problem of shingle blocking the harbour entrance had not been solved.
+Before the war Dover had been a thriving port with over thirty vessels employed in the channel passage and had been known for its thriving shipbuilding business.
+Despite this, the problem of shingle blocking the harbour entrance had not been solved.

-Radical plans to improve the harbour submitted by the military engineer Thomas Hyde Page and by civil engineers Rennie and Walker, were rejected in favour of a series of works by James Moon, the resident engineer and harbour master, and Sir Henry Oxenden, a harbour commissioner.
+Radical plans to improve the harbour were submitted by the military engineer Thomas Hyde Page and by civil engineers Rennie and Walker.
+These were rejected in favour of a series of works by James Moon, the resident engineer and harbour master, and Sir Henry Oxenden, a harbour commissioner.

-The widening of South Pier included the installation of water jets in its head supplied by pipes in from the wet dock, and intended to clear the harbour mouth of shingle.
+The widening of South Pier included the installation of water jets in its head supplied by pipes in from the wet dock.
+These were intended to clear the harbour mouth of shingle.

-Despite all the work shingle remained a problem and another was created when the building of the wet and dry docks in the tidal harbour made it too small for the number of ships which used it.
+Despite all this work, shingle remained a problem.
+A further problem during this period was the and building of the wet and dry docks in the tidal harbour unfortunately made the harbour far too small for the number of ships which used it.